 |Miami, FL, USA||MIA||American Airlines|

-The following list displays which airlines schedule direct flights out of Canada.
+This chart displays which airlines schedule direct flights from locations in Canada.

 |Montreal, Canada||YUL||Air Canada|